Mic92/niks3/README.md

   <img src="server/niks3.svg" alt="niks3 logo" width="400">
 </p>

-# S3-backed Nix binary cache with GC
+# S3-backed Nix binary cache with garbage collection

-The idea is to have all reads be handled by the s3 cache (which itself can be high-available) and have a gc server that tracks all uploads to the cache and runs periodic GC on s3 cache.
+The idea is to have all reads be handled by the s3 cache (which itself can be high-available) and have a gc server that tracks all uploads to the cache and runs periodic garbage collection on s3 cache.
 Since writes to a binary cache are often not as critical as reads, we can vastly simplify the operational complexity of the GC server, i.e. only running one instance next to the CI infrastructure.